rackerlabs/technical-blog/_posts/2015-02-28-cloud-servers-reboot-info.md

 In the wake of
-[recently announced vulnerabilities](http://xenbits.xen.org/xsa/) to the Xen hypervisor that our Cloud Servers platform is built atop, a reboot will be necessary in some instances on both our First Generation and Next Generation Cloud Servers.
+[recently announced vulnerabilities](http://xenbits.xen.org/xsa/) to the Xen hypervisor that our Cloud Servers platform is built on top of, a reboot will be necessary in some instances on both our First Generation and Next Generation Cloud Servers.
 The details of our announcement are available at [https://community.rackspace.com/general/f/53/t/4978]() and via